JBowers0921/configure-ad/README.md

 <br
 <br />
 <p>
-5.a  In order to join Client-1 to your domain controller (DC): You should first return to Azure and set Client-1's  DNS settings to DC-1's Private IP address by       logging into Client-1 via Remote Desktop.
+5.a  Next, return to Azure and set Client-1's DNS settings to DC-1's Private IP address by :logging into Client-1 via Remote Desktop as the original user name and password.
 Once in remote desktop-Client-1, Go to Windows Start >Search Settings > About > "Rename this PC Advanced".
 Next window, click on "Change".
 Next small window: Select "Domain", add your domain name and click OK .
 </p>
 <br />
 <p>